Carbon Reduction Plan template for UK SMEs

 Engage your customers and the broader community by inviting them to join you in your sustainability journey.
 Offer tips on how they can reduce their carbon footprint and involve them in initiatives like tree planting or recycling programmes.
 By actively promoting your efforts, you can build a loyal customer base that values your commitment to the environment.

 If you’re looking to make a first step, try creating your CRP online at Gopher Zero.
-Our simple flat fee can save you hundreds of £££s on consultancy fees, with a step-by-step onboarding that allows you to develop a robust and effective Carbon Reduction Plan in as little as 30 minutes.
+Our simple flat fee can save you heaps compared to consultancy fees, and our step-by-step onboarding allows you to develop a robust and effective Carbon Reduction Plan in as little as 30 minutes.

 Frequently Asked Questions

-What are the costs associated with creating and implementing a Carbon Reduction Plan for small businesses in the UK?
+What are the costs associated with creating and implementing a CRP for small businesses in the UK?

 The costs of creating and implementing a CRP can vary depending on the size and complexity of your business.
 However, many low-cost or no-cost measures can be taken, such as adopting energy-efficient practices and encouraging sustainable employee behaviours.

-How can small businesses in the UK ensure their Carbon Reduction Plan aligns with national and international climate targets?
+How can small businesses in the UK ensure their CRP aligns with national and international climate targets?

 Small businesses can align their CRPs with national and international climate targets by setting science-based emissions reduction goals, using recognised methodologies like the Greenhouse Gas Protocol, and referring to the UK’s net-zero target and the Paris Agreement.

-What support is available for UK small businesses to help them develop and implement their Carbon Reduction Plans?
+What support is available for UK small businesses to help them develop and implement CRPs?

 Various organisations, such as the Carbon Trust, Energy Saving Trust, and local chambers of commerce, offer guidance, resources, and support for UK small businesses developing and implementing CRPs.
 Gopher Zero offers an online platform to fast-track the process, and empower small businesses in the energy transition.